Breast taboo

 Other cultures

-European women commonly go topless on beaches, and many European countries also have nudist beaches where people sunbath naked, yet the atmosphere is decent and non-sexual and people are at ease.
-The sauna culture in some European countries makes people used to seeing nude bodies, and they don't view breasts as any special thing or taboo.
-Primitive tribes in hot climates wear very little clothing and it's no big deal to them.
+European women commonly go topless on beaches, and many European countries also have nudist beaches where people sunbath naked, yet the atmosphere is decent and non-sexual, and people are at ease.
+In Finland, people are USED to seeing nude bodies due to their sauna culture, and they don't view breasts as such a taboo.
+Primitive tribes in hot climates wear very little clothing and it is no big deal to them.

-Naturists from all over the world always emphasize how sexuality does not equal nudity; nudity is not sexually stimulating if the atmosphere and attitudes are non-sexual.
-In fact, seeing bare breasts on a topless beach is able to de-sensitize men's minds and take away the "breasts -> sexual stimulation" connection.
+Naturists from all over the world always emphasize how sexuality does not equal nudity; nudity is NOT sexually stimulating IF the atmosphere and attitudes are non-sexual.
+In fact, seeing bare breasts on a topless beach can de-sensitize men's minds, and do away with the automatic connection of "breasts → sexual stimulation".

 "Well, we do have a peculiar obsession with breasts in this culture.
 A lot of people think it's just the human nature to be fascinated with breasts but in many cultures, breasts aren't sexual at all.
 I interviewed a young anthropologist working with women in Mali, in a country in Africa where women go around with bare breasts.
 They're always feeding their babies.
 And when she told them that in our culture men are fascinated with breasts there was an instant of shock.
 The women burst out laughing.
 They laughed so hard, they fell on the floor.
 They said, "You mean, men act like babies?"